Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Examples

-In order to validate our results, we provide comparison simulations, e.g., by keeping $ \alpha = 0.2 $, we give two other choices of $ b $ ($ b=1.5 $ and $ b=13 $) which is out of the value range: $ 2.49 \le b < 10 $ from the main rule~\eqref{parameter_b}.
-The Bode plot of different values of parameter $ b $ in Fig.~\ref{fig_platoonError_parameters} (i) demonstrates that the case of $ b=4 $ guarantees the string stability while the other two cases do not, which shows the effectiveness of our proposed heuristic searching algorithm (parameter setting mechanism) in~Sec.~\ref{sec_coupled_parameters_design}.
+As we can see, the designed $ \alpha $ and $ b $ in Sec.~\ref{exampleA} shows~\eqref{W_condition} is satisfied.
+In order to further analyze and validate our proposed algorithm, we provide comparison simulations related to the different parameters of the proposed controller, e.g., by keeping $ \alpha = 1.5 $, we give two other choices of $ b $ ($ b=4 $ and $ b=35 $) which are out of the value range: $ 7.1 \le b < 30.3 $ from the main rule~\eqref{parameter_b}.
+The Bode plot of different values of parameter $ b $ in Fig.~\ref{fig_platoonError_parameters} (iv) demonstrates that the case of $ b=9 $ guarantees the string stability while the other two cases do not, which shows the effectiveness of our proposed heuristic searching algorithm (parameter setting mechanism) in~Sec.~\ref{sec_coupled_parameters_design}.

-Furthermore, to visualize the string stable performance, Fig.~\ref{fig_platoonError_parameters} (ii) describes the predecessor-follower platooning spacing error plot.
-One can see only Fig.~\ref{fig_platoonError_parameters} (ii) (b) demonstrates that the platooning is string stable as the error does not amplify from vehicle $ 1 $ to $ 7 $, while the scenarios of $ b=1.5 $ in (a) and $ b=13 $ in (c) are not.
-The string stability performance shown in Fig.~\ref{fig_platoonError_parameters} (ii) is in accordance with the Bode plot in Fig.~\ref{fig_platoonError_parameters} (i).
+More specifically, one can see only Fig.~\ref{fig_platoonError_parameters} (iii) (b) demonstrates that the platoon is string stable as the error does not amplify from vehicle $ 1 $ to $ 7 $, while the scenarios of $ b=4 $ in (a) and $ b=35 $ in (c) are not, which is in accordance with the Bode plot in Fig.~\ref{fig_platoonError_parameters} (iv).